NSIAppDev/MogglesClient/README.md

   #### **Force cache refresh**

-  * If the impact of a toggle needs to be immediate, a force cache event can be handled by the client.
+  * If the impact of a toggle needs to be visible prior to the new refresh time of the cache, a force cache event can be handled by the client.
   * The consumer implemented in the MogglesClient will read the message from the queue and based on the **Application** and **Environment** it will refresh the corresponding application.
 The expected message contract can be found [here](./MogglesClient/Messaging/RefreshCache/RefreshTogglesCache.cs) (*the namespace of the contract class will also have to match*).
+  * The cache will be refreshed as soon as the message is published and read from the queue.
   * The queue name for this event will need to be provided.

   More information on how this feature is implemented can be found in the [Moggles documentation](https://github.com/NSIAppDev/Moggles#force-cache-refresh).